-- do not leave your role, actions or intentions open to misinterpretation. - enable you to participate fully in activities - demonstrate healthy role modeling for clients - are not provocative or confusing to clients or health care members. - 2.
+- do not leave your role, actions, or intentions open to misinterpretation. - enable you to participate fully in activities - demonstrate healthy role modeling for clients - are not provocative or confusing to clients or health care members - project a professional image. - Closed toe and heel shoes as per Workman's Compensation guidelines.
+Some inappropriate footwear is rubber gardening shoes and cloth shoes. - 3.
 Your BCIT name pin must be worn.